opatiny/octanis-internship-workbook/docs/dailyReports.md

 - cloned motor board project through https, didn't work otherwise (`git clone https://make.octanis.ch/oi/oibus-dc-motor-controller.git`)
 - in fact, this is how you __clone with ssh__: `git clone ssh://git@make.octanis.ch:2222/oi/oibus-dc-motor-controller.git`
+- discussed with Raph to understand general structure of the board and the enhancements to make
+- started reading paragraphs of "The Art of Electronics"

+### 2019.06.17 - w3
+- try printing thermochrome filament of Robox -> it could be used to make cases that change color in case something is heating up inside
+- upgraded MK3 printer firmware
+- moved things around with Sam (11-15)